SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 Type narrowing is a form of implicity type change where the type of a thing is made more precise based on which types could possibly exist in that context.
 In TS, pretty much anything that could be reasonably assumed to narrow does.
 Assigning to a variable with something of a more loose type undoes the narrowing performed that is narrower than that loose type.
-Narrowing can produce the never type if the thing was narrowed to impossibility A type guard is any check that narrows the type of a thing.
 In TS, type guards for basic types uses typeof. in TS, a type predicate is a function that returns a boolean value.
 The boolean value determines if the thing is the specified type.
 A type predicate is specified by adding ` is ‹type›` to the end of the return type.